 Mandatory Redemption - 10 Year Rule.
-To the extent required by the Code and not already required to make regularly scheduled principal payments on the Issue 2023-2A Bonds (including Sinking Fund Payments) or otherwise required to be applied to the redemption of the PAC Bonds, repayments and prepayments of principal of the Program Loans or portions thereof (including Program Loans pooled into Issue 2023-2 Program Securities) financed with proceeds of the Issue 2023-2A Bonds (directly, or through a series of refundings) received more than 10 years after the date of issuance of the Issue 2023-2A Bonds shall be applied to redeem Issue 2023-2A Bonds.
-The redemption price of Issue 2023-2A Bonds to be so redeemed shall be 100% of the principal amount thereof plus interest accrued to the date of redemption, if applicable.
-Subject to the redemption procedures under the heading "DESCRIPTION OF OFFERED BONDS - Redemption Provisions for Offered Bonds - Special Mandatory Redemption of PAC Bonds," the Issue 2023-2A Bonds to be redeemed shall be selected by THDA in its sole discretion; provided, however, that the PAC Bonds may be redeemed in an amount that exceeds the related Planned Amortization Amount shown above in the PAC Bonds Planned Amortization Schedules only if there are no other Issue 2023-2A Bonds outstanding.
+To the extent required by the Code and not already required to make regularly scheduled principal payments on the Issue 2023-1A Bonds (including Sinking Fund Payments) or otherwise required to be applied to the redemption of the PAC Bonds, repayments and prepayments of principal of the Program Loans or portions thereof (including Program Loans pooled into Issue 2023-1 Program Securities) financed with proceeds of the Issue 2023-1A Bonds (directly, or through a series of refundings) received more than 10 years after the earlier of (i) the date of issuance of the Issue 2023-1A Bonds.
+The redemption price of Issue 2023-1A Bonds to be so redeemed shall be 100% of the principal amount thereof plus interest accrued to the date of redemption, if applicable.
+Subject to the redemption procedures under the heading "DESCRIPTION OF OFFERED BONDS - Redemption Provisions for Offered Bonds - Special Mandatory Redemption of PAC Bonds," the Issue 2023-1A Bonds to be redeemed shall be selected by THDA in its sole discretion; provided, however, that the PAC Bonds may be redeemed in an amount that exceeds the related Planned Amortization Amount shown above in the PAC Bonds Planned Amortization Schedules only if there are no other Issue 2023-1A Bonds outstanding.

-THDA will redeem the Issue 2023-2A Bonds in accordance with the provisions described above to the extent required to comply with the Code.
+THDA will redeem the Issue 2023-1A Bonds in accordance with the provisions described above to the extent required to comply with the Code.
 THDA reserves the right to modify the amounts and timing of redemptions at any time to the extent the Code permits or requires such modification.

-Redemption of Issue 2023-2 Bonds from Unexpended Proceeds.
-The Issue 2023-2 Bonds are subject to redemption, at the election of THDA, in whole or in part on any date, from proceeds of the Issue 2023-2 Bonds not expected to be applied to the financing of Program Loans (or participations therein); provided, however, that the Issue 2023-2B Bonds maturing on July 1, 2053 are only subject to optional redemption to the extent at least \$250,000 principal amount thereof remains outstanding; provided, however, that Issue 2023-2B Bonds maturing on July 1, 2053 may be redeemed in full if no other Issue 2023-2 Bonds remain outstanding or will remain outstanding as a result of such optional redemption.
-In addition, the Issue 2023-2A Bonds are subject to mandatory redemption on August 1, 2024, in the event and to the extent that there are unexpended proceeds of the Issue 2023-2A Bonds on deposit in the Issue 2023-2A Bonds Subaccount of the Loan Fund on July 1, 2024, provided that such redemption date may be extended, at the option of THDA, and subject to the satisfaction of the conditions set forth in the Issue 2023-2 Supplemental Resolution, including without limitation, provision of a Projected Cash Flow Statement.
+Redemption of Issue 2023-1A Bonds from Unexpended Proceeds.
+The Issue 2023-1 Bonds are subject to redemption, at the election of THDA, in whole or in part on any date, from proceeds of the Issue 2023-1 Bonds not expected to be applied to the financing of Program Loans (or participations therein).
+In addition, the Issue 2023-1A Bonds are subject to mandatory redemption on May 1, 2024, in the event and to the extent that there are unexpended proceeds of the Issue 2023-1 Bonds on deposit in the Issue 2023-1A Bonds Subaccount of the Loan Fund on April 1, 2024, provided that such redemption date may be extended, at the option of THDA, and subject to the satisfaction of the conditions set forth in the Issue 2023-1 Supplemental Resolution, including without limitation, provision of a Projected Cash Flow Statement.

-Notwithstanding any extension of the redemption date described above, in order to satisfy requirements of the Code, the Issue 2023-2A Bonds are subject to mandatory redemption on January 1, 2027, to the extent any amounts remain on deposit in the Issue 2023-2A Bonds Subaccount of the Loan Fund on December 1, 2026.
+Notwithstanding any extension of the redemption date described above, in order to satisfy requirements of the Code, the Issue 2023-1A Bonds are subject to mandatory redemption on October 1, 2026, to the extent any amounts remain on deposit in the Issue 2023-1A Bonds Subaccount of the Loan Fund on September 1, 2026.

-Issue 2023-2 Bonds to be redeemed from the unexpended proceeds shall be redeemed at a redemption price of 100% of the principal amount thereof, plus interest accrued to the date of redemption, if applicable; provided, however, that the redemption price of the PAC Bonds shall be the issue price thereof (par plus initial premium) plus accrued interest to the redemption date.
+Issue 2023-1 Bonds to be redeemed from the unexpended proceeds shall be redeemed at a redemption price of 100% of the principal amount thereof, plus interest accrued to the date of redemption, if applicable; provided, however, that the redemption price of the PAC Bonds shall be the issue price thereof (par plus initial premium) plus accrued interest to the redemption date.

-The Issue 2023-2 Bonds to be redeemed shall be selected by THDA in its sole discretion subject to the above limitations; provided, however, that the PAC Bonds may not be redeemed in amounts in excess of their proportionate amounts of all Issue 2023-2 Bonds then outstanding.
+The Issue 2023-1 Bonds to be redeemed shall be selected by THDA in its sole discretion subject to the above limitations; provided, however, that the PAC Bonds may not be redeemed in amounts in excess of their proportionate amounts of all Issue 2023-1 Bonds then Outstanding.